Rlee13/IPyStubsGenerator/README.md

 --------------
 --h          : this help message;

---f<dllname> : generate stubs for the 'dllname' assembly;
+--f&lt;dllname&gt; : generate stubs for the 'dllname' assembly;

+--l&lt;dllname&gt; : list the namespaces in the 'dllname' assembly;

 General Usage:
 --------------